 Sometimes, instead of stepping through a program line by line, we want to see what the individual instructions do.
 Of course, instructions manipulate registers.
 Quit gdb and restart it, setting a breakpoint in fix_array.
 Run the program with arguments of 1 42 2 47 3.
-Type "info registers" to see all the processor registers in both hex and decimal.
+Type "info registers" (or "info r" for the lazy) to see all the processor registers in both hex and decimal.
 How many registers have not been covered in class?